Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2023/03/thomas-meierhans-wins-the-alea-award.md

 ETH members had nominated 48 leaders in advance for the award, for the first time including not only persons with official responsibility for employees, but also those with specialist leadership roles.
 The jury for selection of the award comprises members of AVETH and representatives of Diversity and Collaboration, the ETH Ombuds Office, HR Consulting, and the Staff Commission.

+## Videos of the ALEA Awards

 Employees from Meierhans’s team talked in a short film about the qualities of their supervisor.
 For example, he considers it very important that all employees should be able to realise their full potential and carry out their work with enjoyment and commitment.
 He sets great store here on employees identifying and optimally utilising their strengths.

-## Always up to date

 Following the official presentation of the award, the guests had the opportunity to discuss the leadership competencies in World Cafés – acting responsibly, nurturing well-being, driving innovation, living inclusivity, building bridges, and enabling people.